boeboska/Programmeerproject/README.md

 #### Copyright:

-Ror the copyright, see license.md
+For the copyright, see license.md